What Are the Goals of the Conference?

 - Raise awareness and increase integration of TCM in the United States by defining and explicating its body–mind–spirit approach

 - Introduce protocols of prevention, care, and cultivation for self and patients that encompass body–mind–spirit medicine

 - Study the connections between consciousness, body–mind–spirit medicine, and good health

 What are the learning objectives of the conference?

 At the conclusion of this educational event, participants should be able to:

-Building Bridges of Integration for TCM has been convened for 13 years by Traditional Chinese Medicine World Foundation.
+For the 15th time, the Traditional Chinese Medicine World Foundation convenes Building Bridges of Integration for Traditional Chinese Medicine.
 We are grateful to our conference co-chairs and our organizing committee for their guidance.